Dresden Germany is Full of Surprises–and Totally Rebuilt like the 1800s

 Around and about Dresden 2: Bad Schandau, Sächsische Schweiz (Saxon Switzerland) National Park and Pirna Saxon Switzerland is a well kept German secret.
 Here the Elbe runs in a peaceful valley between lushly forested hills and rolling green pastures.
 The pretty little town of Bad Schandau is an ideal base from which to explore the area.

-In fact the hotel appears to have been entirely though unobtrusively designed so that it can accommodate disabled guests.
-Seeing wheelchair users at breakfast brings one to a sudden and rather guilty realisation of how limited disabled people’s holiday options must be.
+In fact, the hotel appears to have been entirely though unobtrusively designed so that it can accommodate disabled guests.
+Seeing wheelchair users at breakfast brings one to a sudden and rather guilty realization of how limited disabled people’s holiday options must be.
 Happily the Apparthotel Am Schlossberg now makes the beautiful region of Saxon Switzerland accessible to almost everyone.

 The Königstein fortress was built in the sixteenth century on the hilltop site of a pre-existing castle, far above the small riverside town below.
 The fortress was impregnable throughout its long active service, though at least one Allied general managed to escape from it when it was used as a prisoner-of-war camp during the Second World War.